OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-03.md

 For you have died, and your life is now hidden with Christ in God.

 ## Colossians 3:4
-When Christ, who is your life, is revealed, then you also will be revealed with him in glory.
+When Christ, who is your life, appears, you too will appear with him in glory.

 ## Colossians 3:5
 Therefore, consider the parts of your earthly nature as dead to sexual immorality, impurity, passion, evil desires, and greed, which is idolatry.